dicebear/dicebear/apps/docs/pages/guides/dicebear-for-ai-assistants/index.md

 https://www.dicebear.com/how-to-use/http-api/index.md
 ```

-Each page also carries a copy button in its header that puts the same text on
+Each page also links to its Markdown version from the header, so you do not
-your clipboard, which saves a round trip when you want to paste one page into a
-chat window.
+have to edit the address yourself.

 Option names are what assistants invent most often, and the API answers that
 question directly, without a page to parse: